jhumelsine/jhumelsine.github.io/_posts/2023-10-07-factory-design-patterns.md

 ```
 The GoF addressed this conceptually with their first design principle: [Program to an interface, not an implementation](https://jhumelsine.github.io/2023/09/06/design-pattern-principles.html#program-to-an-interface-not-an-implementation).
 This principle states that the code should depend upon interfaces and not specific classes.
 But it doesn’t state how references to interfaces are resolved.

-A naive approach could look like this, where the Client Application declares the reference as an interface, but it’s still calling `new` to instantiate the reference.
+A naïve approach could look like this, where the Client Application declares the reference as an interface, but it’s still calling `new` to instantiate the reference.

 <img src="/assets/FactoryInterfaceOnly.png" alt="Programming to Interface but calling new()" width = "60%" align="center" style="padding-right: 20px;">